triss/tarmfire/README.md

 }.play
 )

-// align trigers to clock
+// align triggers to clock
 (
 a.free; a = {
 	t = Impulse.ar(5);